lau/calendar/README.md

 %Calendar.Date{day: 25, month: 12, year: 2015}
 ```

 In the same fashion other tuples with at least the same amount of information can be used with other modules.
-E.g.` NaiveDateTime`, `DateTime`, `Time` structs can be used in the `Time` module. `DateTime` structs and erlang style datetime tuples can be used in the `NaiveDateTime` module.
+E.g.` NaiveDateTime`, `DateTime`, `Time` structs can be used in the `Time` module because they all contain an hour, minute and second. `DateTime` structs and erlang style datetime tuples can be used in the `NaiveDateTime` module because they contain a date and a time.

 ## Date examples